Dissecting Long-Chain-of-Thought Reasoning Models: An Empirical Study: Introduction

-\textit{Zero advantage problem within GRPO:} We identify a critical limitation of rule-based reward functions in group relative policy optimization (GRPO): when facing overly easy or overly difficult problems, the discrete rewards easily lead to zero advantages, resulting in substantial data inefficiency.
-Our experiments show that this issue is prevalent in widely used datasets, where gradient elimination occurs in over half of the data.
+\textit{Zero advantage problem within GRPO:} \citet{DBLP:journals/corr/abs-2503-14476} find that overly easy or overly difficult samples in group relative policy optimization (GRPO) \cite{DBLP:journals/corr/abs-2402-03300} are useless and suggest discarding them.
+However, the severity of this problem and the potential for reusing such samples remain underexplored.
+We demonstrate that this problem is prevalent in widely used datasets, where over half of the data provides almost no contribution to the model's training.
 To address this, we explore two straightforward strategies.
-Specifically, relative length reward (RLR) leverages overly easy samples by assigning additional scores based on relative output length, encouraging more efficient reasoning.
-Offline sample injection facilitates learning from overly difficult problems by replacing incorrect online samples with correct offline solutions.
-Experimental results demonstrate that RLR enhances reasoning efficiency without sacrificing overall performance, whereas learning from data beyond the model's capacity remains challenging, even when correct solutions are provided.
+Relative length reward (RLR) leverages overly easy samples by assigning additional scores based on relative output length, encouraging efficient reasoning.
+Offline sample injection (OSI) facilitates learning from overly difficult problems by replacing incorrect online samples with correct offline solutions.
+Experimental results demonstrate that RLR enhances reasoning efficiency without sacrificing overall performance.
+However, learning from samples beyond the model's capacity remains challenging, even when correct solutions are provided.

-\textit{Reason for unstable performance:} Our empirical study shows that performance instability persists across a wide range of reasoning models and benchmarks, regardless of model size or training method.
-This phenomenon arises from uncertain problems, where neither correct nor incorrect responses have clearly dominant probabilities.
-While greedy decoding helps output consistency, it might distort evaluation by flipping the correctness of responses.
+\textit{Reason for unstable performance:} Some works identify performance instability of RL-trained models during evaluation \cite{hochlehnert2025soberlookprogresslanguage,DBLP:conf/acl/LiuLXWLGZZC25}, whereas a comprehensive explanation remains lacking.
+Our empirical study shows that performance instability persists across a wide range of reasoning models, regardless of model size or training method.
+Notably, this phenomenon arises from uncertain problems, where neither correct nor incorrect responses have clearly dominant probabilities.
+While greedy decoding helps maintain output consistency, it might distort evaluation by flipping the correctness of responses.
 In practice, performing multiple runs still offers a simple yet effective solution to stabilize evaluation scores, particularly on small benchmarks with a high proportion of uncertain problems.